Some things are built for two. Teeter-totters. Loveseats. The Porsche Boxster. And yes, marriage.

 It’s right around this time that the sharing escalates to the point of a full-scale emotional or sexual affair.

 But back to the title of this article – is your spouse’s opposite-sex friendship an emotional affair?
-Or if it isn’t an emotional affair, is it on its way to becoming one?
-If you think so, you may want to spend a few moments listening to the audio intro and learning more about my instant-access program, Prevent Infidelity // End Their Inappropriate Friendship.
+Is it on its way to becoming one?
+If you think so, listen to the audio intro of the online “crash course” that applies to you, whether that’s Prevent Infidelity // End Their Inappropriate Friendship or Overcoming Infidelity // For Betrayed Spouses.
+These provide the insights and strategies you need to regain your first-place standing in your marriage, and fast.

 Yet whatever you choose to do, I suggest you stop endlessly complaining or crying about how your partner’s opposite-sex friendship hurts you or the marriage.
 Bite your tongue.
 Stop demanding to look at their phone, only to find a suspicious text and then descend into an argument.